itisusama-writer/152410/chapter-9.md

 Areeba was quiet for a moment, her expression distant.
 Having an internal conversation, Ayesha realized.
 Consulting with Faisal.

 Finally, she spoke.
 "We'll try.
 But honestly?
 I'm not sure we can.
 Or want to.
 This is who we are now.
 Both of us.
 Together."
-She looked at Ayesha with eyes that held both her cousin and someone else.
+She looked at Ayesha with eyes that held both her sister and someone else.
 "I know you think this is wrong.
 Unnatural.
 But it's my life.
 My choice.
 And I choose this.
 I choose him."

 The declaration was quiet but firm.
 Final.

 And Ayesha realized, with a sinking feeling, that she'd lost.
-Whatever battle she'd been fighting to save her cousin from possession—she'd lost.
+Whatever battle she'd been fighting to save her sister from possession—she'd lost.

 Because you couldn't save someone who'd already decided they didn't need saving.